 Research support from the Social Science and Humanities Research Council of Canada is gratefully acknowledge.
 This paper is partly based on a draft research report supported by the Social Research and Demonstration Corporation.
-Helpful comments from Shannon Seitz, Bruce Shearer, and seminar participants at the 2001 CEA Meetings in Montreal, Laval, the Chicago Fed, and the 2002 SED Meetings in New York are appreciated.
+Helpful comments from Susumu Imai, Shannon Seitz, Bruce Shearer, and participants at the 2001 CEA Meetings in Montreal, the 2002 SED Meetings in New York, Laval, the Chicago Federal Reserve Bank, and Chicago are appreciated.